-Asset finance: The 4 types of asset finance and when you should use them
+Asset finance: Types of assets finance and when you should use them

 If you’re looking to invest in new or used equipment for your business then asset finance can help make it more affordable.
 We take a look at the different types of asset finance and when you should use them for your business.